EUDAT-B2HANDLE/PYHANDLE/README.md

 PyHandle is a Python client library for interaction with a [Handle System](https://handle.net) server, providing basic create, read, update and delete capabilities for Handles.
 The library offers a client for the HTTP REST interface, a client that interacts directly with a Handle server SQL back-end and a client that creates customized Batch files.
 The latter contain Batch operations, that can be performed using the GenericBatch command utility provided by the Handle System.

-PyHandle currently supports Python 2.6, 2.7 and >=3.5, and requires at least a Handle System server 8.1.
+PyHandle currently supports Python >=3.5 (tested up to 3.8), and requires at least a Handle System server 8.1.
 The library requires OpenSSL v1.0.1 or higher.
+Python 2.7 and 3.5 used to be supported, but now the PyMysql dependencies fails (02/2021).

 PyHandle is based on a prior development of the [EUDAT project](https://eudat.eu) under the name B2Handle.
 As [B2Handle](https://github.com/EUDAT-B2SAFE/B2HANDLE) was developed with a specific scope - Handle operations in the EUDAT project - in mind, it has been improved and made more generic to cater to a broader audience.